Category Archives: Software

 Software!
 Software!
 Get your fresh software!

-Lots of activity on the software front lately.
 OmniFocus, the GTD app which I wrote about here, was released in version 1.0 today.
-I’ve been very satisfied with OmniFocus since settling on it for my GTD needs, especially since I … Continue reading
+I’ve been very satisfied with OmniFocus since settling on it for my GTD needs, especially since I managed to combine discounts to get it for under $20.
+I don’t know how many of those discounts are still available, but definitely the educational pricing is still there (though you have to look around for it at the Omni web site).

 2 Comments